MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.sstor.md

   implemented with an effective subtype of Common Lisp `SIMPLE-ARRAY`.

-* Provides API definitions and extensible protocol classes for static and dynamic enum containers, interoperable with CLOS
+* Provides API definitions and extensible protocol classes for static and dynamic enum containers, interoperable with CLOS (does not use DEFSTRUCT)

 * Approximately synonymous concepts: Object name; Object key; Object descriptor